pramttl/mirror-sync-api/README.md

 ### Removing a project

-Projects can be removed from the API records, based on their name.
+Projects can be removed from the API records, based on their id.
 To remove a project send a `POST` request to of content-type `application/json` type to:

     http://127.0.0.1:5000/add_project/